VEuPathDB/popbio-map/docs/SOLR.md

 | [solrconfig.xml](../SOLR/vb_popbio/conf/solrconfig.xml)                   | Core configuration, including search handlers                                          | [link](https://wiki.apache.org/solr/SolrConfigXml)                  |
 | [configoverlay.json](../SOLR/vb_popbio/conf/configoverlay.json)           | Newer type core configuration, allows defining search handler in JSON using a rest API | [link](https://cwiki.apache.org/confluence/display/solr/Config+API) |

-The vb_popbio core uses the exact same JSON dump as the core powering VectorBase's search.
-For this reason most of the schema definitions are identical to the VB search core, although over time we kept adding additional information at the JSON dump which was only meant to be utilised in the map.
-As a result one should not assume that the files are identical anymore.
-Ideally, both vp_popbio and the VB search core should have identical *schema.xml*, *schema_extra_types.xml* and *schema_extra_fields.xml* files with all the extra bits required defined in a separate config!

 ### Search handlers